Accelerated (Second Degree) Program

 - FIRST, submit an application to Albany State University and be admitted in good standing.

-- AFTER being accepted as a student at Albany State University, submit the completed application, the $20.00 application
+- AFTER being accepted as a student at Albany State University, submit the completed application, unofficial transcripts from all institutions previously attended, a $20.00 application fee money order,

-fee money order, and an official copy of their TEAS exam scores by the application deadline.
+and a printed copy of their TEAS exam scores by the application deadline.

 - Successfully complete and exit all learning support courses.